linolayani/linoleparquet.github.io/content/posts/2023/implementing-authentication-and-authorisation-for-a-kubernetes-application-the-easy-way/index.md

 OAuht2Proxy store the session data in an encrypted cookie.
 The string used to encrypt the cookie is called a **cookie secret**.

-Let's generate a strong cookie secret, following the recommandation of the documentation:
+Let's generate a strong cookie secret, following the recommendation of the documentation:
 `dd if=/dev/urandom bs=32 count=1 2>/dev/null | base64 | tr -d — ‘\n’ | tr — ‘+/’ ‘-\_’; echo`

 ### Deploying the service